 Co-created with youth, our award-winning Above the Noise video series, hosted by Myles Bess, investigates controversial topics relevant to middle and high school students' lives.
 Students are invited to make up their own minds about timely issues like active shooter drills, carbon taxes and youth voting.
 They can watch the videos then join in the discussion with students nationwide on KQED Learn.Go Above the Noise

-KQED Learn is a free, flexible platform for inquiry-based learning aimed at middle and high school students.
+KQED Learn is a free, flexible platform for middle and high school students to practice civil discourse, media literacy and media-making.
 It is a hub for youth voice, a launching pad for exploration, and a showcase for student-made media that inspires students to research, reflect and respond to timely issues.Go to KQED Learn

 Created to advance and inspire innovation, KQED Teach offers a collection of hands-on professional learning opportunities all focused on media literacy.
 Educators--in all roles, subjects and grades--can build skills in photography, podcasting, story-telling and critical media use.
 These skills support all curriculum areas and help teachers maximize student engagement.Go to KQED Teach